1. Which celebrity was originally named Eugene Orowitz? a) Michael Landon b) Elton John c) Jerry Lewis d) John Wayne ... and the answer please

 parking stub stamped at one of the shops or restaurants.

-Loyola Marymount University is atop the hill coming out of Marina
+Loyola Marymount University is atop the hill

 del Rey.
 Grads include the producers of "The X-Files" and Bob